Linuxfabrik/monitoring-plugins/check-plugins/procs/README.rst

 States
 ------

-* WARN or CRIT depending on your parameters.
+* WARN or CRIT depending on your parameters, or if no processes can be found.
-* Returns OK if no processes can be found (this is usually positive: e.g. we cannot find a process running for more than n seconds).

 Perfdata / Metrics